 New research shows that twins come with significant health benefits.
 Today, being a twin means much more than merely having a lifelong best friend, it could also mean a significantly longer life.
-According to a study recently conducted by the University of Washington, both identical and fraternal twins have a lower rate of mortality compared to the rest of the populace, they live longer that everyone else!
+According to a study recently conducted by the University of Washington, both identical and fraternal twins have a lower rate of mortality compared to the rest of the populace, they live longer than everyone else!

 According to the lead author of this study, David Sharrow, the survival rate of identical twins is higher at nearly every age compared to fraternal twins.
 He also adds that the rate of survival is much higher for fraternal twins compared to the general population.
 Researchers say the reason for this could be the existence of a remarkable health benefit linked to close relationships.